 - Car seats vibrate while driving.

-The most common vibration at high speed is due to an unbalanced or slightly bend wheel.
-This problem can also be caused by a bad tire.
+The most common vibration at high speed is due to an unbalanced or slightly bent wheel.
+A bad tire can also cause this problem.

 If you have a seriously bent wheel or damaged tire, your car will vibrate badly at all speeds, and the steering wheel will shake if the bent tire is in the front.